tac-hep/tac-hep.github.io/_trainees/rpsimeon34.md

 ### Biography and Interests

-I am a second-year graduate student at the University of Wisconsin - Madison, working in the CMS group and advised by Professor Sridhara Dasu.
+I am a fourth-year graduate student at the University of Wisconsin - Madison, working in the CMS group and advised by Professor Sridhara Dasu.

 ### Project